(Last Updated on : 27/09/2013)

 Origin of Durga Puja

-Worship of the Devi as the female principle has an old folklorean tradition in Bengali culture.
+, as `Devi` as the female principle has an old folklore tradition in Bengali culture.
 There are accounts of Devi worship going back to the sixteenth century.
-Most of the twelve chieftains of Bengal known as Baro Bhuinyas were worshippers of Shakti.
-In the seventeenth century there are celebratory poems extolling the devi, derived mostly from `Seven hundred Durgas` (Durgasaptashati) or Chandi derived from the Markandeya Purana
+Most of the twelve chieftains of Bengal known as Baro Bhuinyas were worshippers of `Shakti`.
+In the seventeenth century there are celebratory poems extolling the Devi, derived mostly from `Seven hundred Durgas` (`Durgasaptashati`) or `Chandi

 .
-Among the famous mangalkavyas written in the eighteenth century Chandimangalkavya is one of the most famous.
+Among the famous `Mangalkavyas` written in the eighteenth century, `Chandimangalkavya` is one of the most famous.
 However, the worship of mother goddesses showed resilience in Bengali culture that was quite remarkable.
 In the great tradition Shakti

 .
 However, the local village level deities were mostly female and looked after the everyday problems of disease, epidemics, etc.

 In the first quarter of the 20th century, the tradition of `Barowari` or Community Puja came into existence; an interesting anecdote regarding 12 `yaar` or friends arranging for the same.
-Sarbojanin Durgotsab, as we know it today, started off much later in Kolkata
+Sarbojanin Durgotsab, as it is known today, started off much later in Kolkata

 Byayam Samiti and Baghbazar being the earliest.
 The worship of Goddess Durga can be traced to the early freedom movement in Bengal.
 The burgeoning nationalism in colonial Bengal of the last quarter in the nineteenth century caught hold of the image of mother to represent nationalist inspiration.
 Ideology of motherhood was given an enormous importance in the cultural life of Bengal.
 Bankim Chandra Chottyopadhay

 .
 The traditional image of Bengali durga follows the iconographic injunctions of the shastras similar to Mahabalipuram

-History of Durga Puja
+Mythology of Durga Puja

 and Krishnagar.
 By the mid of 18th Century, this festival had become the occasion for the nouveaux rich Babus of Kolkata to flaunt their wealth.
-Puja of Saborno Chowdhury is the example of another heritage festivity in the city that started in 1610 AD near Behala Sakher Bazaar area.
+Puja of Saborno Roy Chowdhury is the example of another heritage festivity in the city that started in 1610 AD near Behala Sakher Bazaar area.

 Features of Durga Puja

 Durga Puja is a complex synthesis of culture, religion, holiday and religion for an outsider: to each his own!
 It almost deifies the description.
 Pandals and the idols are the major attractions of Durgotsav displaying explicit themes often bringing to the fore the ingenious faculties of the bongs.
 Elaborate artistic grandeur brings out the themes that range from history to current affairs.
-On the stage Goddess Durga is seated upon her throne- the lion, dashavuja embellished with ten weapons in her ten hands.
+On the stage Goddess Durga is seated upon her throne- the lion, `dashavuja` embellished with ten weapons in her ten hands.
 Basically this festival commemorates the annual visit of the Goddess along with her children to her parents` home symbolising the goddess being an icon of the quintessential Bengali bride eager to retreat but only to bid good bye which is symbolized by the immersion of the idols on Dashami.
-It is believed that she journeys back to kailash to join her better half, shiva.
+It is believed that she journeys back to Kailash to join her better half, Lord Shiva.